sudo-self/Rpi-shairport-sync/CAR INSTALL.md

 ### Optimise startup time -- Raspberry Pi Specific

 This is applicable to a Raspberry Pi only.
 Some of it may be applicable to other systems, but it has not been tested on them.
 There are quite a few services that are not necessary for this setup.
-Disabling them can increase startup time.
+Disabling them can improve startup time.
 Running these commands disables them:

 ````
 sudo systemctl disable systemd-timesyncd.service